The University of Edinburgh2015 League Table Ranking 21

 Recent/Prospective New Builds

-- The Edinburgh Centre for Carbon Innovation (ECCI) is an innovation centre that will provide a forum for solving "low carbon" problems.
+- £10-million refurbishment of Edinburgh Centre for Carbon Innovation (ECCI) is an innovation centre that provides a forum for solving "low carbon" problems.

-- The refurbishment of the David Hume Tower Basement will provide a contemporary teaching hub for the central area.
+- £7-million refurbishment of the David Hume Tower Lower Ground Floor provides contemporary teaching hub in the central area.

-- The refurbishment of 50 George Square will provide a new home and state-of-the-art facilities for the School of Literatures, Languages and Cultures.
+- £20-million refurbishment of 50 George Square provides a new home and state-of-the-art facilities for the School of Literature and Cultures.

 Availability of Part-Time Work